 Mrs Biddell could have sought help for her plight.
 A decade before Mrs Biddell’s case one of the most significant pieces of social legislation in British history, The Poor Law Amendment Act was introduced, sweeping away in its path a series of poor-laws going back to the reign of Elizabeth I. However the reforms were controversial.
 Designed to reduce the cost of looking after the poor it took away help given by a local parish and transferred it to larger Poor Law Unions, each administered by a local Board of Guardians, responsible for the provision of a workhouse building.

 Far from being a solution to the poor the workhouses were becoming part of the problem.
-Indeed it had been emerging almost as soon as the Poor Law came into force, workhouses were being used as cheap labour factories, carrying out ‘slop’ work and undermining established businesses.
-One of the largest shirt making companies, S. W. Silver & Co, which employed up to 3,000 people across England at the time, complained to the Union Board of in 1840 about the practise and the “monstrously low prices” it was paying.
+Indeed it had been emerging almost as soon as the Poor Law came into force that workhouses were being used as cheap labour factories, carrying out ‘slop’ work and undermining established businesses.
+One of the largest shirt making companies, S. W. Silver & Co, which employed up to 3,000 people across England at the time, complained to the Board of London Guardians in 1840 about the practise and the “monstrously low prices” it was paying.
 The workhouses appeared to have carried on.
 In 1841, one East End slop seller reported that the cost of some goods had halved in ten years, partly as a consequence of workhouses forcing down prices.
 As a result his employment of families making shirts for him had been cut from 150 to 30.

 The Times newspaper had long been critical of the 1834 Poor Law.
 In Mrs Biddell it had a visible victim to back up its rhetoric.
 It was scathing about the case at Lambeth Street that Autumn day, reserving particularly harsh – and often anti-Semitic – criticism of her employer.
 Publishing a commentary titled ‘white slaves‘ two days after the trail, the paper said of Mrs Biddell how “she is, in every moral point of view as much a slave as any negro who ever toiled under a cruel taskmasters in the West Indies”.